elvisThai/my-portfolio/README.md

-# Elvis Thai - Personal Portfolio

 My personal portfolio website built with React.js showcasing my skills, experience, and projects as a Computer Science student.
+Inspired by https://brittanychiang.com/ :D

 ## 🛠️ Technologies Used